tracy-o/learning-day/README.md

 Want `mix format` to run automatically?
 Consider getting your IDE to do this on file changes, or alternatively run `git config core.hooksPath .githooks` from this directory to add a pre-commit hook that will run `mix format` for you before allowing you to commit.

 Got an opinion on how `mix format` could do a better job?
 Edit `.formatter.exs`

+## Deployment pipeline

+Belfrage is deployed using Jenkins and Cosmos.
+The [Belfrage job](https://ci.news.tools.bbc.co.uk/job/bbc/job/belfrage/) on Jenkins runs the tests for all branches that are pushed up to Github.

+If the tests all pass then the [Multi Stack job](https://ci.news.tools.bbc.co.uk/job/belfrage-multi-stack/) is run in order to build the RPMs for `belfrage` and `belfrage-preview`.
+If the job is run for the master branch then a release is also created for both stacks.